When and where is India Art Fair 2019?

 Some big names participating at India Art Fair?

 India’s most influential cultural organisations partnering with the fair in 2018 include Kiran Nadar Museum of Art, Foundation for Indian Contemporary Art, Korean Culture Center, and the Institut Français en Inde.
-India Art Fair has exhibitors works by Anish Kapoor, Steve Mc Curry, and Picasso in its previous editions and in 2018 will feature works by leading artists from the region and beyond such as Ravinder Reddy, Shilpa Gupta, Sudarshan Shetty, Imran Qureshi and Francesco Clemente.
+India Art Fair has exhibited works by celebrated names like Anish Kapoor, Steve Mc Curry and Picasso in its previous editions and presented the leading artists from the region such as Ravinder Reddy, Shilpa Gupta, Sudarshan Shetty, Imran Qureshi and Francesco Clemente.

 — Please carry a valid ID proof along with you.